7 Effective Steps to Increase Your Close Rate

 At this point, the customer will be expecting you to speak.
 Typically, this is when your average salesperson vomits 20 PowerPoint presentation slides all over them.
 But not here.
 Prepare a short, pithy statement that positions the customer as your bullseye client.

-Take my approach as an example.
+Take my approach as an example and watch your close rate increase.
 I coach CEOs and senior leadership teams of fast-growing tech businesses.
 If I was pitching to a £20 million t/o company in Swindon, I would position myself as a coach who works with £10m – £50m tech businesses in Wiltshire.
 At another pitch, I might adapt this to something slightly different.
 It’s important that the customer sitting in front of you sees you as the perfect fit for their business and starts to relax.

 Having positioned yourself, steer the conversation back to the customer again.
 This is all about them, not you.
 Ask them, ‘What’s the real challenge here?’
 Sometimes I’ll lead them to tell me why they started the company.
 And get them to give me some background.
 Ideally, you want them to start to feel some emotion.
 Nobody buys logically.
 It’s emotion that sells.
 Keep taking them deeper.
 You want to get them to the point where they stop, look you in the eye and ask you a pivotal question.
 What’s that?
 The magic words, ‘Can you help?’